hal4stvf/MaBi/README.md

 -	figures/tikz\_pictures.sty: I put all the tikzpictures there with a certain command.
 (See the files.)

+### Keeping uptodate

+Just clone/fork this repository (ask me or google what that means).
+And pull whenever you want to be uptodate.
+**Note**: changes you did in this repository might get overwritten without warning!

 ## The Code didn't change for days, even Weeks?

 That means it either past march 2018 or you are on the wrong branch.